ddz5431/ReFACT/README.md

 A: We used a systematic pipeline with Gemma-2-27B-it for fact extraction and transformation generation, followed by rigorous human validation (3 annotators per sample, ≥2/3 consensus) to ensure realistic, challenging confabulations.

 **Q: Which dataset version should I use?**
-A: Use `dataset_multi_error.jsonl` for **official benchmarking and paper comparisons** (this is the primary dataset described in the paper with 1,001 samples).
-Use `dataset_single_error.jsonl` for initial evaluation, method development, and ablation studies where single-error simplification is beneficial.
+A: Use `refact_multi_error.jsonl` for **official benchmarking and paper comparisons** (this is the primary dataset described in the paper with 1,001 samples).
+Use `refact_single_error.jsonl` for initial evaluation, method development, and ablation studies where single-error simplification is beneficial.

 **Q: Can I use this for commercial applications?**
 A: Yes, the dataset is released under MIT license for both research and commercial use.